Re-Volt-America/RVA/docs/CONTRIBUTING.md

 # Contribution Guide
 We're really excited to have you join the community of contributors for the RVA project!
-Before we jump into the nitty-gritty details, let's go over the design choices and philosophy of the project so we're all on the same page.
+Make sure to read the following content comprehensively so that you can get a clear idea of how to contribute to this project effectively.

 Table of Contents
 ===